S. N. Swamy (artist): Education

 Swamy attended the Mission High School and completed his matriculation.
 Always accompanying his father to the palace and looking him work, Swamy started to sketch the sculptors and started assisting his father by sketching designs and figures.
 Seeing Swamy discontinue studies and his interest in art, Singannacharya joined him to the Chamaraja Technical Institution, Mysore in 1928 and saw him finish in 1932.
 In the Fine Arts section of the Mysore Dasara Exhibition 1931, an oil painting of S.N.
 Swamy, "Honored Old Age"(a study of an old lady in brick red saree and drab background) won the silver medal.

 Once, on his ride on Irwin road in Mysore, the then Maharaja, Krishna Raja Wadeyar iv, who had watched Swamy sketching at the palace on a few occasions, saw him whiling away his time with friends.
 Upon seeing the Maharaja, Swamy ran inside his house and the Maharaja sent for him and advised him to not waste time and work at what he is good at.
 In response, Swamy drew a fine sketch of the Maharaja and received appreciation.
-Following which the Maharaja sponsored Swamy to do his masters in art at Sir.
+Following which the Maharaja sponsored Swamy to do his master's degree in art at Sir.
 J.J.
 School of Arts, Bombay, in 1934.
 At Sir.
 J.J.
 School of Arts, Swamy studied under the tutelage of the eminent art teacher, Durandhar.
 During this period, Swamy used to interact with well-known artists like Sir Desai, Haldankar, Sithawar, Karmarkar, A.X.
 Tendon, on a regular basis.
 He won the gold medal at the Shimla Art Exhibition for his series of paintings titled "My Model", the paintings was of a Maharastrian woman.
 Sometime later, paintings based on "My Model" by Swamy's friend, artist Mac Millian, won the award.
 In Mysore Dussera Art Exhibition Swamys "My Model" series won the S.B.
 Shastry memorial award.
 A painting done at this time titled "Figure from Life" is presently at the British Museum, London.

 He completed his studies at Sir J.J.
 School of Arts in 1938.